-The course will be delivered in traditional style, combining power-point enhanced lectures with weekly home assignments in which you are required to apply your mathematical skills and physics understanding to a variety of situations and systems.
+The course will be delivered by black-board instruction, combined with power-point illustrations.
+Weekly home assignments are offered, in which you are required to apply your mathematical skills and physics understanding to a variety of situations and systems.

 The detailed list of topics includes